 Board of Directors

-Soundcheck Prevention Network is supported by a Board of Directors, who we greatly value for their professional experience and personal commitment to the mission.
+Soundcheck is supported by a Board of Directors who bring valuable professional experience and a deep, personal commitment to the mission.

 Betsy served for fourteen years as Director of Volunteer Services for the Sheppard Pratt Health System, the largest private, nonprofit provider of behavioral health care in the United States.
 She is currently on the Board of Trustees there and is a trustee and member of Stony Run Friends Meeting.
 Previously, Betsy served on the mental health advisory boards of The Community College of Baltimore and Stevenson University and was chair of the Asheville, NC City Board of Education.
 She is a Phi Beta Kappa graduate of Hollins University and holds an MS degree from the Johns Hopkins University.
 Her late husband, Byron Forbush, was the retired Headmaster of Friends School of Baltimore.
 Now residing in Greenville, SC, Betsy has three children, three step-children and she and Byron have a combined total of 13 grandchildren and one great-grandchild.